kragen/derctuo/long-distance-radio.md

 [GMRS]: https://en.wikipedia.org/wiki/GMRS

-Handheld ferrite loopstick antennas are capable of transmitting and receiving MF signals like those used for AM radio, but their efficiency is fairly low.
+Handheld ferrite loopstick antennas are capable of transmitting and receiving MF signals like those used for AM radio, but their antenna efficiency is fairly low.
+A better approach is to use higher frequencies to connect handheld devices to large, fixed infrastructure like a long-distance phased array, which then handles the long-range communication.
+Still, these short-range links might be able to reach many kilometers.

 GPS
 ---